OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-hadoop-r-scaler-sparkr.md

                      WindSpeedDest + VisibilityDest + DewPointCelsiusDest
                    )

-# Use hello scalable rxLogit() function but set max iterations too3 for hello purposes of
+# Use the scalable rxLogit() function but set max iterations to 3 for the purposes of
 # this exercise

 logitModel <- rxLogit(formula, data = trainDS, maxIterations = 3)